What's all the fuss about workplaces really about? It's not like it can affect anything important like productivity... right?

 Working too much isn’t good nor is it healthy for that matter.
 But it’s even worse when it seems to be for someone who doesn’t notice or give you credit for the work you’ve done.
 Overworked and underappreciated coworkers are bound to become resentful.

 So, all of this negativity aside, how do you actually create a good workplace culture?
-From management’s point of view it is actually pretty simple.
-A toxic environment is created when we feel mistreated, overlooked or left out.
+From management’s point of view, it is actually pretty simple.
+A toxic environment is created when we feel mistreated, overlooked, or left out.
 Management’s focus should therefore be on communicating a lot and creating an environment where their coworkers always feel like they can say what they need to say.

 Another important thing is to actually look.
 Who here needs help?
 Who is doing good and who is struggling?
 Just acknowledging your coworkers goes such a long way.
-And of course holding everyone to the same standards and rules, but helping those who need it to reach those standards.
+And of course, holding everyone to the same standards and rules, but helping those who need it to reach those standards.

 So what’s the key?
-How do you create the complete workplace?
+How do you create a complete workplace?
 The truth is it depends.
 We know that’s a frustrating answer.
-A good workplace culture is of course important and please do follow our advice on how to get there.
+Good workplace culture is of course important and please do follow our advice on how to get there.
 But when it comes to productivity and design the key lies within your organization.
 What makes your coworkers most productive and what kind of business do you have?
 Let those factors guide you in your decisions and use our guide to support you - and you’ll get there.